sirius-ms/sirius-docs.github.io/docs/_pages/cli-standalone.md

 ## Summary tool {#write-summaries-tool}

 The `write-summaries` tool allows you to export [summary files]({{"/io/#summary-files" | relative_url }}) from the project space, that provide convenient access to the results for downstream analysis, data sharing and data visualization.
-You can export in TSV, CSV, ZIP or XLSX format using `--format=<format>`.
+- You can export in TSV, CSV, ZIP or XLSX format using `--format=<format>`.
 The ZIP file is a zipped TSV file.
-Using `--quote-strings` will write quotes to all string values in TSV and CSV files. `--feature-quality-summary` generates a feature quality summary with [feature quality]({{"/gui/#lcms-tab" | relative_url}}) values for the aligned features.
+- Using `--quote-strings` will write quotes to all string values in TSV and CSV files.
+- `--feature-quality-summary` generates a feature quality summary with [feature quality]({{"/gui/#lcms-tab" | relative_url}}) values for the aligned features.
+- `--chemvista` exports a ChemVista summary file which can be imported directly to the [Agilent ChemVista](https://www.agilent.com/en/product/software-informatics/mass-spectrometry-software/library-management) software.

 ## Similarity tool {#similarity-tool}